• Skip to main content

 Difference between a Traditional and Tankless Water Heater:

-The following factors are indicating the main differences between the two units.
+The following factors indicate the main differences between the two units.

 But, Tankless water heater works on demand instant use only.
 In this unit, you can save energy as it needs only electricity when you turn on the hot water.
 You need not worry when you are asleep at night or out of the house on vacation.
 The unit remains off until you return and need it again.
 It makes it very energy efficient.